Georgetown University: Notable alumni and faculty

 The Hoya Battalion, the school's Army ROTC program, was ranked as the best in the country in 2012 for preparing cadets for military service, and its graduates, such as former Chief of Staff of the United States Army George W. Casey Jr., have gone on to serve at every rank, including four-star general.
 Georgetown alumni include at least 23 officers promoted to general or flag rank across the joint service, including Chairman of the Joint Chiefs of Staff Gen. Joseph Dunford and former NATO Supreme Allied Commander Gen. John J. Sheehan.

 Twelve foreign heads of state and government have graduated from Georgetown, including King Felipe VI of Spain, King Abdullah II of Jordan presidents Alfonso López Michelsen and Iván Duque of Colombia, Galo Plaza of Ecuador, Ricardo Arias of Panama, Alfredo Cristiani of El Salvador, Laura Chinchilla of Costa Rica, Gloria Macapagal-Arroyo of the Philippines, Prime Minister of Lebanon Saad Hariri, Prime Minister of Portugal and President of the European Commission José Manuel Barroso, and member of the Presidency of Bosnia and Herzegovina Željko Komšić.

 In business, Georgetown billionaire alumni include real estate developer and sports team owner Frank McCourt, sports entrepreneur Ted Leonsis, venture capital investor Chris Sacca, Ipsen heir Henri Beaufour, private equity investor Antonio Gracias, Swedish heir Marcus Wallenberg, founder of Kroll Inc. Jules Kroll, Hong Kong financier Eric Hotung, and MBNA founder Charles Cawley.
 Other prominent alumni in business include JPMorgan Chase executive Mary Callahan Erdoes, former Warner Bros.
 CEO Ann Sarnoff, investor Paul Pelosi and executives Laurence Tosi, Gary Perlin, David Wehner, Patricia Russo, and Charles Prince.
+Fortune 100 chair and CEO alumni include Josh D'Amaro of Disney, Jim Farley of Ford Motor and Greg Penner of Walmart.

 Georgetown alumni in journalism have been awarded the Pulitzer Prize, Edward R. Murrow Award, and Peabody Awards for their reporting.
 Pulitzer Prize winners include Walter Pincus, John Bersia, and Megan Twohey.
 Joan Biskupic was a Pulitzer finalist for her coverage of the Supreme Court.
+Dan Henninger is the deputy editorial page editor of the Wall Street Journal, and Kathleen Kingsbury is the opinion editor of the New York Times.
+Both have degrees from the Walsh School of Foreign Service.

 Alumni in the arts include Academy Award-winning screenwriter and novelist William Peter Blatty, whose novel The Exorcist and its film adaptation are set on the Georgetown campus, where the film was shot on location.
 Filmmaker Bradley Cooper has been nominated for 12 Academy Awards as a producer, writer, and actor.
 Screenwriter Jonathan Nolan is known for the films Interstellar and The Dark Knight, as well as the Academy Award-nominated Memento.
 Other Academy Award-nominated alumni include Golden Globe winner Andrew Morrison and writer-director RaMell Ross.
 Tony Award-winning alumni include John Guare and Jack Hofsiss.